ni-cky/system/Abilities/Abilities.md

 **Cleaver**
 Requirement: Force 3
-If you reduce a target's armor points to 0 using a melee attack, if there are any remaining successes you may attack a second target within range using the remaining successes.
+If you reduce a target's poise to 0 using a melee attack, if there are any remaining successes you may attack a second target within range using the remaining successes.
 You may repeat this until you have used all successes.

 **Exalted**
 Requirement: Force 5